 The map measure has a steel case and handle.
 Later examples of the Universal Map Measure could have different handle types where targeted at a particular price point or niche part of the market.
 Handles could be steel, bone or ivory.
 The measure looked at here measures 114mm x 34.5mm, the extreme thickness of the case across the dished glass face is just 7.25mm.
 It weighs 47g and is comfortable in the finger tips when in use.
 The small wheel at the base has minute serrations which aid in gripping a map surface as it is tracked along a line to be measured.
 Fine internal gearing transfer through the case to rotate the single needle around the dial.

 This FC measure is quite well made.
-The case is robust and the glass face is pinned with three fine screws so could be replaced if damaged.
-The glass on this measure has been knocked and a tiny chip is missing around the ‘two o’clock’ edge.
+The case is robust and the crystal is pinned with three fine screws so could be replaced if damaged.
+The crystal on this measure has been knocked and a tiny chip is missing around the ‘two o’clock’ edge.
 That said, the paper dial is not centred and appears to have rotated slightly.
 Unsurprisingly, the dial has also yellowed with age.
 The scales on this measure are largely obsolete with maps today.
 However if the measure was used to track any route, line or path on a map and rotated back against the scale usually present at the bottom of a map, this instrument would still perform the task for which it was created.
 This despite any recording inaccuracy that has crept in with the scales shown on the face of the measure.

 The printed silk lining of the case holding the Fritz Chatelain measure indicates that it was sold by London based Ophthalmic Optics and Scientific Instrument makers, Lawrence & Mayo.
 This company was formed by two London based Jewish families.
 Optician Sydney Solomon Lawrence and another optician called Mayo.
 They set up operations from Lawrence’s 67-69 Chancery Lane address in London and subsequently all over the world including Burma (Myanmar), Cairo, Sri Lanka, Egypt, India, Portugal, Singapore and Spain.
 Not much information is available on the early history of the company but their reputation as a chain of High grade Opticians, supplier and maker of high quality Survey, Scientific and Meteorological Instruments is well known.
 Lawrence & Mayo opened their first Indian office and showroom in Calcutta, now Kolkata, in the year 1877, followed by offices throughout India and worldwide.
 By 1897 the business was in the hands of Sydney Lawrence alone who was operating from the Chancery Lane premises until at least 1907, by 1925 the headquarters were situated in 19 New Oxford Street, London.
 This dates our measure to a period prior to the First World War, likely around the turn of the century.
 On 2 July 1938, Lawrence & Mayo was incorporated under the Indian Companies Act (1913) as a Private Limited Company.
 Following this most Lawrence & Mayo outlets worldwide were rebranded, with the exception of Lawrence & Mayo India which was acquired by an employee, Isidore C. Mendonsa in 1943, who retained the brand and the company became wholly Indian in 1967.
 London based Lawrence and Mayo put their name to many optical and scientific instruments they sold however many of these were actually were sourced from other manufacturers, as with this FC measure.
 It is possible that this measure was actually catalogued and advertised by Lawrence & Mayo as the Universal Map Measure when they sold it but there is nothing on the case or measure to indicate this.